logo

 How is sciatic pain treated?

-The first treatment line for sciatic pain includes medication to reduce inflammation and ease your symptoms.
-However, physical therapy is essential.
+Initial treatment often involves anti-inflammatory medication to reduce swelling and ease symptoms.
+However, physical therapy is a key component of lasting relief.

-Call Somerset Spine & Nerve or book a sciatica evaluation online today.
+Don’t let sciatica interfere with your life.
+Call Somerset Spine & Nerve or request an evaluation online today.